Quake is a series of first-person shooter video games released by id Software.

 In the game, players must find their way out of various maze-like, medieval environments while battling a variety of monsters using a wide array of guns.
 The successor to id’s Doom , Quake built upon the technology and gameplay of DOOM, offering full real-time 3D rendering.

 The Quake series is somewhat unusual in that its focus changes frequently; the story of Quake II has nothing to do with the original Quake.
 This is mostly because Quake II was originally intended to be a separate franchise (Quake II was initially only a tentative title), a plan that was thwarted when most of the other names id Software had tried to use were already taken.
 Quake III Arena has little to do with either of its predecessors, shedding the single-player missions in favor of deathmatch against the A.I. or online.
-One of the few unifying elements for the first three titles was the Quake logo-shaped rune for "quad damage" that made the player's weapons and attacks several times as powerful for a short duration.
 The first three titles pioneered id Software's next-generation graphics engine before it was licensed out....
 More Info »

 The series includes: